-This WordPress site represents a second pass at the Apocalypse Review.
-The first attempt was written using 20th century technology (html 4 + php) in 2012.
-This current version is much more sophisticated.
-The core of the project is two docker scripts, which can generate the templates for each site, from scratch, including everything from database creation, to styling, to https certificate generation, all in a matter of minutes.
+From a technological perspective, the core of the project is two docker scripts which generate site templates automatically, including everything from database creation, to styling, to https certificate generation and rudimentary security controls, all in a matter of minutes.

-Tech-wise, I’ve limited myself to four sets of technologies, WordPress, the Google sponsored framework Angular 6, the Facebook sponsored framework React, and by default the Twitter sponsored framework Bootstrap.
-These four sets of technologies, because they’re encapsulated, can be mixed together.
-This allows me to do tricks that more conventional publishing houses cannot, for example, the mixing up of Google maps and jQuery maps within the WordPress story, written by Nit Sliver, Will Hobbits Determine Outcome of Granite State Senate Race? and the use of an Angular 6 component in Sean Baseline’s well argued story, Litter outreach defies the numbers … and credulity
+Tech-wise, I’ve limited myself to four sets of technologies, WordPress, the Google sponsored framework Angular 6/7, the Facebook sponsored framework React, and the Twitter sponsored framework Bootstrap.
+These technologies, because they’re encapsulated, can be mixed together.
+This allows me to do tricks that more conventional publishing houses cannot, for example, the mixing up of Google maps and jQuery maps.

-This technology also allows me to compete which much larger firms, because it is relatively low maintenance, extremely scaleable, and multiple sites can be hosted on one server, allowing for shared databases and load balancing.
+Ultimately, I hope that this technology will allow me to compete which much larger publishing firms, because it is relatively low maintenance, extremely scaleable, and multiple sites can be hosted on one server, allowing for shared resources for sites with relatively low traffic volume.

-SO if you are looking to compete with Condé Nast, or want to set up an online digital newspaper, please consider asking me to join your team.
-Brian’s publishing email address.
+SO if you are looking to compete with Condé Nast, or want to set up an online community newspaper, please consider asking me to join your team.